Corinna Everson: Television

+Flight on 9/11

+On September 10, 2001 Corina was doing an appearance in Philadelphia.
+A day later, on September 11 she boarded a 7:30 AM United Airlines flight 95 from Philadelphia heading towards Los Angeles.
+As she mentioned in her 2026 9/11 anniversary post on FB, a few hours after takeoff her plane took an emergency landing in Chicago without clear reason.
+While waiting at the airport to get back on plane she mentioned all the TVs in the area were turned off and she saw police officers scurrying through the airport with dogs and long guns.
+No smiles, instead faces of concern and focus.
+She called her husband in LA who said to get out of the airport and get to her mom's house.
+Yet she finally understood what was going on.
+She never finished her flight that day.

 Personal life

 She married Jeff Everson in 1982.
 They divorced in 1996; however, she continues to use Everson as her stage name.
 In 1998, she married Dr. Steve Donia, a dentist; they have two children whom they adopted from Russia.
 She became active with Nightlight Christian Adoptions, an adoption agency that brings orphans from Russia and Belarus to the US to stay with families looking to adopt a child.